-On November 12, 2015, Portland, Oregon’s Mayor Charlie Hales and City Commissioners showed us that it is possible to say “no” to new fossil fuel infrastructure.
+On December 14, 2016, Portland, Oregon’s Mayor Charlie Hales and City Commissioners showed us that it is possible to say “no” to new fossil fuel infrastructure.
 They recognize that we cannot simultaneously invest in new fossil fuel infrastructure and accelerate an investment in a clean, healthy and sustainable economy.
+On June 12, 2017, Seattle’s City Council unanimously passed a resolution in support of Portland’s move, calling for an end to new fossil fuel infrastructure in Seattle and in the state of Washington.

 Increasingly, we are seeing the economic downside of capital investments in fossil fuels, particularly when we analyze the true costs of these projects, without either government or taxpayers assuming the risks.
 The financial liability of fossil fuels is mounting.
 It includes damage from possible spills, land despoliation, water clean-up, health care costs, carbon emissions, as well as overvalued stock prices and underperforming assets.
 With $2.6 trillion divested recently from the fossil fuel industry, investors are increasingly aware that the potential risks of fossil fuel investments are simply too high.